 - Why have you selected this programme?

 - Any relevant experience related to the programme or module content.

 - How you plan to use the qualification in your career.

 - How you and your profession will benefit from your studies.

 - Why you feel you should be given a place on the programme.

 Application deadline: End of July of each academic year.
-Your application will be considered after this date but it may be for a later intake.
+Your application may be considered after this date, but it may be for a later intake.